Master of Arts (M.A.)

 - Clinical Rehabilitation Counseling (CRC): Admits in F

 - Art Therapy (AT): Admits in F. Prepares students as counselor/art therapists who are eligible to earn both counseling (LPC) and art therapy (A.T.R.) professional credentials following graduation.
 Program initially approved by the AATA in 2008.
+FAQs for the Art Therapy program, career, licensure and certification information.

 - Some of the concentrations may be combined.
 Consult with the program coordinator for more information: Admits in F, W, and SS